Share on:

 Liability Risks: Why Warning Tactile Code Compliance Matters

 In recent years, installing (TWSIs) has become an indispensable part of designing public spaces and facilities in Canada.
 TWSIs, also known as detectable warning surfaces, are standardized textured ground surfaces that convey critical information to pedestrians through touch and sound cues.
-They are vital in enhancing accessibility and safety for all users, especially those with visual impairments.
+Tactile Indicators are vital in enhancing accessibility and safety for all users, especially those with visual impairments.

 This blog explores the importance of tactile code compliance in Canada and outlines key liability risks for stakeholders regarding TWSIs.